On average, it would cost approximately between $750 and $1000 to have a professional videographer cover a corporate event.

 But if you choose to charge $500 for an entire project and take 10 hours to complete, you will have charged the same as the hourly rate though some clients may deem price by project a fair valuation.

-Depending on your contract terms, you can also charge for overtime, especially if the client is at fault necessitating the overtime work.
+Depending on your contract terms, you can also charge for overtime, especially if the client is at fault for necessitating overtime work.
 For instance, you can offer two rounds of edits for every video after the initial and fine cut.
 If the client walks in with additional instructions after the two edits, you are allowed to charge an additional fee for their failure to follow laid-down processes.

 So, of the two rates, which one would you opt for?